 Ginger Cole, Rural Heritage Farm Board Member and Project Director, reported that 2,000 to 3,000 seed balls containing Texas wildflower seeds were made, delivered, and/or distributed by families, individuals, and local church, school, and youth organizations at the Rural Heritage Farm, located at 130 Cunningham Meadows Road, Waxahachie, TX 75167.

-MONDAY, JANUARY 17, 2022 Seed ball Planting Day at the Ellis County Rural Heritage Farm on Martin Luther King was a great success!
-Now all we need is the blessing of rain.
-Click Here To View Farm Rainfall Totals
+JANUARY 17, 2022 Seed ball planting day at the Ellis County Rural Heritage Farm on Martin Luther King Day was a great success!
+Area residents participated in the seed ball distribution and educational stations.

 Carly Aulicky, Ph.D., North Texas Director of Outreach & Stewardship for the Native Prairies Association of Texas (NPAT) and Volunteers Jo Ann Collins and Evaline Woodrey from the Fort Worth Chapter of NPAT, provided interesting and informative interactive activities for visitors to learn about the importance of native prairies, pollinators, and, yes, our humble, but important, bat allies.

 Wendy Shappard, Outdoor Activity Specialist and STEM Instructor for the Girl Scouts of North Texas, and active member of the Indian Trail Chapter of the Master Naturalists and the Rural Heritage Farm Board, also provided a fun and engaging activity for kids to make small bird feeding stations out of Cheerios that they could place in their own backyards.